Carlo-pien/Projet_ML_2_MA1/README.md

-# EPFL Road Segmentation 2020
+# Road Segmentation 2020 - CS-433 Machine Learning

-This repository contains the code used to create our submission to the 2020 edition of the [EPFL Aicrowd Road Segmentation challenge](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation).
+This repository contains the code used to create our submission to the 2021 edition of the [EPFL Aicrowd Road Segmentation challenge](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation).

 ## Libraries used and Execution Guide